LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/load-balancing.md

 * View the percentage of the messages that were assigned to a group of agents and their overall volume out of the total volume

 \* A conversation will be attributed to an agent group when an agent accepts the conversation.

+**Will the static load balancing affect the Queue Prioritization feature?**

+The Queue Prioritization feature will continue to function in a similar way as it did before using Load Balancing.
+Top conversations will be assigned to agents from the allocated group only.

+**Can we move conversations from one group to another in case of a contact center strike for example?**

+Yes, by using the fallback configuration per skill your brand will be able to redirect conversations to a skill that would change the group allocation.
+Then you will be able to transfer the conversations back to the original skill and have the load balancing avoid a specific contact center.